treder/MVPA-Light/README.md

 <!---In cognitive neuroscience, the term *decoding* refers to the prediction of experimental conditions or mental states (output) based on multivariate brain data (input).
 The term *classification* means the same.
 Note that classification is the standard term in machine learning and many other disciplines whereas decoding is specific to cognitive neuroscience. *Multivariate pattern analysis* (MVPA) is an umbrella term that covers many multivariate methods such classification and related approaches such as Representational Similarity Analysis (RSA). --->

 A *classifier* is the main workhorse of MVPA.
 The input brain data, e.g. channels or voxels, is referred to as *features*, whereas the output data is a *class label*.
 The classifier takes a feature vector as input and assigns it to a class.
-In `MVPA-Light`, class labels must be coded as `1` (for class 1) and `2` (for class 2).
+In `MVPA-Light`, class labels must be coded as `1` (for class 1), `2` (for class 2), `3` (for class 3), and so on.

 <!-- *Example*: Assume that in a ERP-based memory paradigm, the goal is to predict whether an item is remembered or forgotten based on 128-channels EEG data.
 The target is single-trial ERPs at t=700 ms. Then, the feature vector for each trial consists of a 128-elements vector representing the activity at 700 ms for each electrode.
 Class labels are "remembered" (coded as +1) and "forgotten" (coded as -1).
 Note that the exact coding does not affect the classification.
 -->